Do Go On - 334 - Pan Am Flight 73

 I know.

-First marriage, now overseas travel.
+First marriage now overseas travel.

 Wow.

-And like a name that was, I think like Cass said,
+And like a name that was, I think like Cass said, it's right in the back of the brain.

-It's vaguely familiar, but it's one that we should know.
+but it's one that we should know.

-her full name is Hedwig.
+Hedy Lamar, her full name is Hedwig.

 That's right.